-- Continually review attendance data for individual pupils, specific cohorts, persistently absent pupils and the school as a whole. - Put effective strategies in place to address school attendance concerns. - Work with families to understand barriers to school attendance and put strategies in place to remove these barriers. - Work collaboratively with other schools, the local authority and other partners to support improving school attendance. - Follow up attendance with the trust approved letter templates provided on the ELAN portal.
+- Have a designated senior leader with overall responsibility for championing and improving attendance in school.
+They will continually review attendance data for individual pupils, specific cohorts, persistently absent pupils and the school as a whole. - Put effective strategies in place to address school attendance concerns. - Work with families to understand barriers to school attendance and put strategies in place to remove these barriers. - Work collaboratively with other schools, the local authority and other partners to support improving school attendance. - Follow up attendance with the trust approved letter templates provided on the ELAN portal.